 Architects should take up this challenge by studying and understanding the past.
 For centuries, new buildings were sited to take advantage of passive solar heating and cooling prevailing breezes.
 Homes and communities were also carefully placed where geologic formations could offer protection and where natural resources were available within close proximity.
 Throughout history, successful building construction techniques have included massive walls to temper heat gain and loss, overhangs (both constructed and natural) to protect against unwanted climatic conditions, and building configurations that included window openings on two sides to facilitate natural lighting.
 Today, we have advanced and sophisticated resources on hand.
 Yet it is vital that we not forget the simple energy efficient and sustainable techniques of the past.

 As an architect, Bruce Richey has a long history of designing energy efficient, passive solar, and naturally lit buildings.
 Building sustainably is not a new technology or skill.
-As a LEED accredited professional, Mr. Richey integrates specialized expertise with a dedication to environmentally responsible design.
+Mr. Richey integrates specialized expertise with a dedication to environmentally responsible design.
 Building green is not a fad.
 It is a long-term commitment showing that design innovation can work on many levels.